Bpedigo/Count-Down/README.txt

-The projects purpose is to show the count down of days, hours, minutes and seconds away form the present a holiday is.
-The user chooses which holiday and a counter appears.
+The projects purpose is to show a count down from now until the holiday that was picked.
+Also, only plain javaScript and CSS was used on this project

-To view this on git-hub pages you can find it at  https://bpedigo.github.io/Count-Down/
+To see this project on my git-hub clicke on this link  https://bpedigo.github.io/Count-Down/

-A Pen created at CodePen.io.
+To view the Pen created at CodePen.io.
 You can find this one at http://codepen.io/bpedigo/pen/WoPrXV.